Survey of Emerging Market Conditions

 Executive Summary & Conclusions

-In addition to the rise in interest rates, Florida’s employment growth slowed as unemployment rates in the major markets increased in the second quarter by almost a full percentage point.
-This helped drive the UF BEBR consumer sentiment index down from its recent high of 81 to 78 at the end of June.
+Consumers are also concerned about the uncertainty in the economy and in Washington and that continues to drive the UF BEBR consumer sentiment index lower.
+The index finished the third quarter at 76 down from its recent high of 81 at the end of June.
 The decline is being driven in part by younger Floridians who have higher unemployment rate than older Floridians.
 Additionally, we are seeing a decline in income as salaries are not keeping up with inflation.
-The combination of lower wages and increasing interest rates points to a sluggish outlook for real estate, both residential and commercial.

 Results by Florida Market